-* * Please note: this review is from a time when I didn’t feel comfortable taking photographs of food in restaurants. *
+* * Please note: this review is from a time when I (stupidly) didn’t feel comfortable taking photographs in restaurants.
+Some photos have been kindly borrowed from other blogs (credit given) * *

 This was where it all began for me.
 Almost 4 years ago, in 2006, my love of fine-dining started with my first visit to Restaurant Gordon Ramsay.

-As I say in that retrospective review the restaurant seems to have fallen out of favour with some people.
-Partly because it hasn’t progressed or evolved much over the years but I think mainly because of recent trends for more innovative food.
-Whilst Restaurant Gordon Ramsay is still serving unashamedly classic dishes.
+As I say in that retrospective review, the restaurant seems to have fallen out of favour with some people.
+Mainly because of recent trends for more innovative food.
+Whilst Restaurant Gordon Ramsay is still serving unashamedly classic French dishes.
 However, it is worth nothing that the restaurant has retained it’s 3 Michelin stars and is still in the Good Food Guide Top 5 Restaurants in the country.

 On this occasion I took my Mum for her 50th birthday.
 Like myself on my previous visit it was her first time eating in a high end, 3 Michelin star restaurant.

 The decor appeared to be much the same as my original visit.
-It didn’t quite have the same wow factor for me the second time around, probably because of the stunning restaurants I’ve eaten in since then.
-Or perhaps because Royal Hospital Road has been featured on TV so often on various cooking shows including Ramsay’s Best Restaurant and Masterchef.
-It’s still a very stylish and elegant restaurant though.
+It didn’t quite have the same wow factor for me the second time around, obviously I’d seen it before but also perhaps because Royal Hospital Road has been featured on TV so often on various cooking shows including Ramsay’s Best Restaurant and Masterchef.
+It’s a very stylish and elegant restaurant though.
 Perfect for any special occasion.

 My Mum ordered ‘Butter Poached Scottish Lobster Tail with english asparagus, morels, swiss chard & truffles’ which again looked amazing.
-I didn’t try it but was told that it was exceptional.
+I didn’t try it but she said it was exceptional.

 Here was an example of where the Restaurant Gordon Ramsay system of giving the ‘guest’ a menu with no prices pays off.
-As this dish incurred a £9 supplement on top the already expensive cost of the 3 course meal.
-Obviously I wanted her to pick whatever she liked but I know see probably wouldn’t have chosen the dish had she known it cost extra.
+As this dish incurred a £9 supplement on top of the already fairly pricey cost of the 3 course meal.
+Obviously I wanted her to pick whatever she liked but I know for a fact she wouldn’t have chosen the dish had she known it cost extra.

 I did manage to order a new main course, ‘Aged Casterbridge Beef Fillet with Fondant Potato, Ox Cheeks, Bone Marrow, Braised Root Vegetables & Red Wine Jus’.